pippinbarr/SNAKISTS/process/candidates.md

 In competition with checklist.

+## Miniaturist

+"noun. an artist whose specialty is small, discrete works. a person who makes, collects, or specializes in miniature objects: a miniaturist with a collection of dollhouses."

+A tiny zoomed out snake

 ## **Prototyped (as "demist")** Mist

 Just the ol' fog of war applied to Snake.
 Probably want a more interesting terrain for that, though that starts to feel arbitrary?
 It's a tough combo having continual movement with a mist.
 How to make it look nice?
 Or do I not bother?